Barcelona in February (2024): Festivals, Food and Fun!

 Another reason to visit Barcelona in February is the city’s many festivals and events.
 The Festes de Santa Eulalia, a celebration of the city’s co-patron saint, takes place in early February and features parades, concerts, and other cultural events.

-The city is also known for its Carnaval celebrations, which take place in the weeks leading up to Lent and feature colorful costumes, music, and dancing.
+The city is also known for its Carnival celebrations, which take place in the weeks leading up to Lent and feature colorful costumes, music, and dancing.
+And Llum BCN is an incredible event with amazing lighting installations set up all over the city.

 Of course, the weather in Barcelona in February can be unpredictable, with temperatures averaging 15°C (59°F) during the day and 8°C (46°F) at night.
 However, if you come prepared with layers and a raincoat, you’ll be able to enjoy all that the city has to offer regardless of the weather.

 It also means that you’ll have no issue weather-wise doing the outdoor activities that visitors love to do in Barcelona all year round.
-This includes things like tours of all the big sights, like this half-day bike tour of Barcelona, which, despite being outside (clearly!), is easily the most popular tour I see people booking, even in winter.
+This includes things like walking tours of all the big sights and even strolling along the beachfront, although I wouldn’t expect to swim if I were you.

 And with fewer tourists around, you’ll have more space to explore the city’s museums, parks, and other attractions at your own pace.